 1. Excluding insurance premium tax.

 2. Israel: The statistical data for Israel are supplied by and under the responsibility of the relevant Israeli authorities.
 The use of such data by the OECD is without prejudice to the status of the Golan Heights, East Jerusalem and Israeli settlements in the West Bank under the terms of international law.

+3. Rebates and exemptions mentioned in this table do not include those that are granted to vehicles used by embassies and other diplomatic missions, international organisations and under a specific customs regime.

 Source: national delegates; position as at 1 January 2020